Wrapper-Offline/Wrapper-Offline/README.md

   - Ungoogled Chromium (download [here](https://github.com/Wyse-/ungoogled-chromium-binaries/releases/download/67.0.3396.87-3/ungoogled-chromium_67.0.3396.87-3_windows.zip))
   - WinRAR (download [here](https://www.win-rar.com/postdownload.html?&L=0))

   After installing these programs, extract Ungoogled Chromium using WINRAR.
 Once the process is done, download GoAnimate 2014 [here](https://github.com/SimplyA-Coder/GoAnimate-2014/archive/refs/heads/main.zip).
 Finally, open launch_goanimate.bat.
 It'll automate just about everything for you and, well, start GoAnimate 2014.
-After that, head to Chromium, run chrome.exe and navigate to http://localhost:4343/. **Currently there is no support for Linux, MacOS support is currently in development and will be released soon.**
+After that, head to Chromium, run chrome.exe and navigate to http://localhost:4343/. **Currently**Currently there is no support for Linux or MacOS**.

 If you want to import videos and characters from other LVMs such as Wrapper: Offline into GoAnimate 2014, open its folder and drag the "_SAVED" and "_ASSETS" folder into the GoAnimate 2014 folder.
 If you have already made any videos or characters, this will not work.
 Please only import on a new install with no saved characters or videos, or take the folders in GoAnimate 2014 out before dragging the old one in.